Logo by polterbyte

 Duncan

-2D renders of 3D slices from the 4 dimensional "Julibrot" space are possible from Fractint and some formulas in Ultrafractal but they aren't exactly what is being sought Smiley
+2D renders of 3D slices from the 4 dimensional "Julibrot" space are possible from Fractint and some formulas in Ultrafractal but they aren't exactly what is being sought smiley

 Here's one view of a Julibrot: